Nyelsonon/thestormboundscreamer/README.md

 ## imports
-before you run the file make sure to download the imports which currently are cv2, pytesseract, numpy, pyautogui, time.
+before you run the file make sure to download the imports which currently are cv2, pytesseract, numpy, pyautogui, time, and playsound.
 Don't worry its pretty to simple to dowload imports, just search up install whatever import you are importing i.e: install cv2 python, go to the first website.
 Copy the command and then paste it into command prompt or terminal this depends on your OS.

 ## files
-before you run the scrip tmake a folder called ocr or smthg rly doesnt matter, then place the script in the folder. not that hard, also p.s if the script does not work keep an image named *"image1.png"*
+before you run the scrip tmake a folder called ocr or smthg name rly doesnt matter, then place the script in the folder.
+Then keep the sound you want as the yell in your script folder and name it *scream.mp3* not that hard, also p.s if the script does not work keep an image named *"image1.png"* in your script folder.

 ## other RLY important stuffs
 ight so the script takes a pic of a certain region on your screen so you will have to change the variables according to your screen.
 Ill find a solution to this later.